 The MSc program typically takes two years of full-time study to complete.
 The PhD program typically takes four to five years of full-time study to complete.
 Only full-time study is available.

-- 4-year (honours) Bachelor of Science degree in a relevant field (e.g.: Science, Life/Health Sciences, Psychology, Biostatistics, or related discipline
+- 4-year (honours) degree, typically a Bachelor of Science degree in a relevant field (e.g.: Science, Life/Health Sciences, Psychology, Biostatistics, or related discipline

 - Minimum B+ (77%) average overall, but generally an A- (80%) average overall is required to be competitive